 These emitted ions attach to pollutants in the air, giving them a static charge.
 Just like a balloon sticks to a wall when it’s been statically charged, the charged particles are then more likely to stick to whatever’s near them.

-A study by scientists in China and California tested the effectiveness of 4 wearable ionizer air purifiers.
-They put each wearable air purifier in a 0.46m3 chamber about the size of a dog kennel.
+How effective are air purifier necklaces against COVID and other pollutants?
+A study by scientists in China and California tested the effectiveness of 4 wearable personal air purifiers.
+They put each personal air purifier necklace in a 0.46m3 (16.24 ft3) chamber about the size of a dog kennel.
 They then measured how well each portable air purifier removed tiny particles from the air.
 The results?
-3 of the 4 wearable ionizers tested removed less than 10% of particles 20 cm away from it.
+3 of the 4 wearable ionizers tested removed less than 10% of particles 20 cm (0.1 ft) away from it.

-10% protection isn’t great, and far lower than the 95% virus-protection you get from wearing a mask.
-What’s more, these tests of personal air purifiers were done in small enclosed 0.46m3 chamber, with no moving air.
+10% protection isn’t great, and far lower than the 95% virus and COVID protection you get from wearing a mask.
+What’s more, these tests of personal air purifiers were done in a small enclosed 0.46m3 (16.24 ft3) chamber, with no moving air.
 It’s likely these wearable air purifiers would perform even worse when worn around the neck in the real world.
+This data shows these wearable air purifiers are likely ineffective for reducing COVID-19 risk.

 The data above shows wearable ionizer purifiers don’t work well at purifying the air.
 But what’s the harm?
 Surely wearing a portable air purifier and getting 10% protection is better than nothing?